Cardinals vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has recorded 49 hits with seven doubles, eight home runs and 28 walks.
+- Andrew McCutchen has put up 49 hits with seven doubles, eight home runs and 28 walks.
 He has driven in 21 runs with seven stolen bases.

 McCutchen Recent Games